A tunnel dark tunnel with golden spheres dotting the length in several lines with a giant colorful bubble at the end. Inside Daya Bay experiment.

 Funding

-We gratefully acknowledge support from the Department of Energy, Office of Science, Nuclear Physics; the Heising-Simons Foundation; and Yale University.
+We gratefully acknowledge support from the Department of Energy, Office of Science, Nuclear PhysicsHigh Energy Physics, and Yale University.